17 °F

 • Current housing does not meet the needs of occupant(s),

-• and Unable to get conventional financing
+• Unable to get convention financing,

 It can take from 6 months to 2 years for a family to actually move into their house.
 There are many factors than can affect how quickly your home will be completed, and Habitat makes no guarantees of when construction will be completed.

 We build on city lots that have sewer and water available to keep the homes affordable.
-We try to offer the family a choice of towns, but no guarantees of location can be made.
+We try to offer the family a choice of towns, but no guarantee of location can be made.

 Yes, just like other homebuyers you will have a mortgage.
 Habitat for Humanity sells you the house at no profit and with an affordable monthly payment.
-The length of the mortgage is up to 30 years.
+The length of the mortgage is up to 38 years.

 Habitat for Humanity is an equal housing lender, and does not discriminate based on race, creed, color, religion, national origin, sex, marital status, family status, age, or disability.

 Yes, $1,000 towards closing cost is due before closing on the house.
-Homeowners also pay for their first years home insurance at the time they move into their homes.

 For each HFH home built or renovated, this affiliate supplies funds to build a corresponding home in Mexico.